The Ultimate Guide to Travel Hacking: Award Flight Basics

 2. Practice searching for award flights and availability.

-Think about your flexible currency and the transfer partners to which you have access.
+Search with the partners that are associated with your flexible currency.
+These are the transfer partners to which you have access.

 Try out some tools that try to simplify this process.
 Expertflyer is a paid tool that lets you see how many award seats are available and will also alert you when award seats open up.